efacilitation/commonjs-require/README.md

 * `require(name)` — loads registered module and returns its `exports`.
 * `require.register(name, fn)` — registers new module. `fn` should have signature `exports, require, module`.
 * `require.list()` — lists all registered modules.
 * `require.clearCache(name)` — allows to clear the require cache.
-You can pass the optional parameter `name` to clear the cache of a specific module.
+* `require._cache` - the require cache exposed as pseudo private member.

+## Node support

+The node-module-emulator.js emulates the Node.js environment more closely by defining the Node core module "module".
+When included all require calls will be passed through the _load function.
+This improves support for modules which rely on the Node module loading mechanism (for example Mockery).

 ## License